azmigueldario/SFU_notebook/2023_nextflow_training.md

 customPath = "$PATH:/my/app/folder" // <- can read environment variables

 alpha.x = 1
-alpha.y = 'string value...' // <- properties can be organized in scopes like this beta {  //<- or like this
+alpha.y = 'string value...' // <- properties can be organized in scopes
+beta {  //<- or like this
     p = 2
     q = 'another string...'
 }

 params.foo = 'óla'
-params.bar = 'Mundo!' // <- params in config file override the ones in other scripts
+params.bar = 'Mundo!' // <- overrides 'params.bar' found in other scripts

 env.ALPHA = 'some value'
 env.BETA = "$HOME/some/path"
-    // <- the 'env' scope defines variables to be exported into the execution environment
+    // <- the 'env' scope defines variables to export for execution

 process {
     cpus = 10